 Healthcare has become one of India’s largest sectors- both in terms of revenue and employment.
-Healthcare comprises hospitals, medical devices, clinical trials, outsourcing, tele-medicine, medical tourism, health insurance and medical equipment.
-The Indian healthcare sector is growing at a brisk pace due to its strengthening coverage, services and increasing expenditure by public as well private players.
-Overall Indian healthcare market today is worth GBP 75.28 billion and is expected to grow to GBP 210.80 billion by 2020, a Compound Annual Growth Rate (CAGR) of 22.9 per cent.
+Healthcare comprises hospitals, medical devices, clinical trials, outsourcing, telemedicine, medical tourism, health insurance, and medical equipment.
+The Indian healthcare sector is growing at a brisk pace due to its strengthening coverage, services and increasing expenditure by public as well as private players.
+Overall Indian healthcare market today is worth GBP 75.28 billion and is expected to grow to GBP 210.80 billion by 2020, a Compound Annual Growth Rate (CAGR) of 22.9 percent.

-- Healthcare delivery, which includes hospitals, nursing homes and diagnostics centres, and pharmaceuticals, constitutes 65 per cent of the overall market
+- Healthcare delivery, which includes hospitals, nursing homes, and diagnostics centers, and pharmaceuticals, constitutes 65 percent of the overall market

 - The Healthcare Information Technology (IT) market which is valued at GBP 752.80 million currently is expected to grow 1.5 times by 2020, as per NASSCOM